Developing Your Own Thinking and Mindset Versus Your Parents (2024)

 As children, our parents and those who care for us play a very significant role in our development in that they assist in shaping our opinions and even how we reason.
 Values so subtly conveyed that we can hardly be aware of them influence how we perceive reality and behave.

-So it is in the process of being unique and growing up to be our true selves that we engage in such practices.
+So, it is in the process of being unique and growing up to be our true selves that we engage in such practices.
 This enables one to own the individual’s opinions and life decisions based on individual’s convictions rather than reiterate on a certain path as dictated by the society.
-However, for a good life to be achieved, you must assume responsibility in the manner developing your thinking and mindset versus your parents.
+However, for a good life to be achieved, you must assume responsibility in the manner developing your own thinking and mindset versus your parents

 A noteworthy issue is the process of identity formation and the process of separation from the parents, which can be a significant challenge for teenagers and young adults.
 One of the key aspects of this is the process of finding your way of thinking and your attitude that can be different from that of your parents.
 While the belief system that was shaped by your parents during your childhood years is a part of you that is quite unshakable.